 3. Prepare for your first event.

-Find a time and a room, then advertise the event.
-SHIC can help provide posters and flyers, as well as mentorship on how to run the event.
+Find a time and a room, and advertise the event in your school.
+SHIC can help provide posters and flyers.
+Schedule another one-to-one chat to talk through how to run this first event.

 4. Run your first level.